 Children exposed to modern-day pesticides in the womb (because their mothers worked in greenhouses) had a lower birth weight, and then an increased body fat accumulation from birth to school age than children who were not exposed to pesticides in the womb (the effects were increased if the mothers smoked as well) (Wohlfahrt-Veje et al. 2011).
 Later in life, in adolescence, these children (especially girls) had a higher percentage of total fat (Tinggaard et al. 2016).
 The same authors also found that the metabolic and cardiovascular effects associated with these pesticide exposures depended on genetic background (Andersen et al. 2012; Jørgensen et al. 2016).

 Prenatal exposure to the antibacterial agent triclosan was not associated with weight or height in newborn boys, although slightly associated with smaller head circumference.
-Other phenols were associated with higher birthweight, and the fungicide methylparaben continued to be associated with weight at age 3 (Philippat et al. 2014).
+Other phenols were associated with higher birth weight, and the fungicide methylparaben continued to be associated with weight at age 3 (Philippat et al. 2014).
 Prenatal triclosan was not associated with fat mass during childhood either (age 4-9) (Buckley et al. 2016).

 Cross-sectional studies are studies that measure exposure and disease at one point in time.
 These provide weaker evidence than longitudinal studies, since the disease may potentially affect the exposure, and not vice versa.